All Episodes

 And you know what?

-They'll keep talking to General Flynn.
+They'll keep talking about General Flynn.

 I can't let you say that on air without the people you're accusing being here to speak for themselves.